Ben-Meadows/MERN_website/README.md

 - **License**: If your project is open-source, include the license information.
 I've mentioned MIT License as a placeholder.
 - **`.env` Instructions**: Ensure that users know what environment variables are needed.
 The `.env` file is not uploaded to GitHub for security reasons, but users should know what to include in their own.

-Remember, a good README is crucial for anyone who visits your repository, as it's the first thing they see.
-It should be clear, informative, and provide all the necessary instructions for someone to understand, use, or contribute to your project.